-La Compańia del Ron is what our Maître’d recommended to us after our marathon Michelin meal at Azurmendi and it’s a dream for rum lovers.
-Inside is a stark contrast to the mellow September sun with its dark wood panelling and endless cabinets full of exotic rums.
+La Compańia del Ron is what our Maître’d recommended to us after our marathon Michelin meal at Azurmendi, it’s a dream for rum lovers.
+Inside was a stark contrast to the mellow September sun.
+Dark wood panelling and endless cabinets full of exotic rums is what we got.

 We went for some free poured Zacapa 23 which went down a treat.

 In the evening of the first night here, we night capped in Corta Maltes as recommended by our Maitre’d in Azurmendi.
 It’s a brilliant little bar with enough whisky and rum in there to keep any thirsty punter going for a while.
 We loved it and would go back without hesitation.

 The next day day, hampered by hangovers we ventured into Bilbao town to see what we could find.
 Restaurante Zurekin was our first stop, a decision influenced by none other than the local Tripadvisor.
 It’s a contemporary looking restaurant, with a smart feel.
 None of this exposed brick work or industrial piping was apparent, which is so en vogue these days.
 But a huge water-flowing feature wall at the back of the restaurant, gold wall paper, hanging plants and leather banquettes.
 And of course, pintxo bar, to feast your eyes on as you walk in.